plone/old_plone.org/backend/README_MAKE.md

 The Makefile is built to detect changes.
 At the first ``make run`` all steps are excuted.
 Subsequent calls are only starting the applicaton server in the *run* step.
-If one of the input file is changed, steps needed to take those changes into effect are executed again.
+If one of the input file is changed, steps needed to take those changes into effect are executed again.\

+## Python

+By default the command `python3` is used.
+By calling i.e. `make PYTHON=python3.9.8 run` this can be changed.

+The Makefile support different modes of Python:

+1. Create new virtualenv under `./venv` (default) from a global Python 3. `python3` is expected to be in the PATH.
+2. Like (1), but the `VENV_FOLDER` is passed to every *make* call: `make VENV_FOLDER=./some_folder/ install`.
+3. `make VENV=off install`: Direct usage of current configure Python 3 environment.
+   Like if one uses *pyenv* or another already activated virtual environment, or in CI if the environment is alredy isolated.
+4. Like (3), but the environment is not activated, so we need to point *make* to the location with `make VENV=off VENV_FOLDER=~/myenv/myproject_venv` or alike.

+**Attention:** if those paramters are used, they *must* be passed to every make call!
+Setting them as environment variables like `export VENV=off` works too.

+**Hint:** Edit the `Makefile` and look for `VENV?=on` (which sets the default).
+And `VENV_FOLDER?=` (look for the if before) and adjust to your needs.

 ## Files